 What is a wisdom tooth extraction?

-A wisdom tooth extraction is a surgical procedure to remove one or more wisdom teeth the four permanent adult teeth located at the back corners of your mouth on top and bottom.
+A wisdom tooth extraction is a surgical procedure to remove one or more wisdom teeth the four permanent teeth located at the back corners of your mouth on top and bottom.

 Wisdom tooth extractions are usually performed by an oral surgeon under local anesthesia, sedation, or general anesthesia.

 If you have a lot of crowding in your mouth, your dentist or oral surgeon may recommend removing one or more of your wisdom teeth to prevent future problems.